thunderheadone/one-sdk-ios/README.md

 + *SafariServices.framework*
 + *WebKit.framework*

 *Note:*
 - If any of the frameworks are missing from your app, select the +icon in the lower-left corner of the **Link Binary With Libraries** section and add each framework, as needed, using the popup window.

-## Use the Codeless ONE SDK for iOS
+## Use the Codeless Thunderhead SDK for iOS

-Enable your app to automatically recognize ONE Interactions by executing the following steps.
+Enable your app to automatically recognize **Interactions** by executing the following steps.

 ### Initialize the SDK